 HMAC Request Signing Guide

-This guide explains how to sign HTTP requests using HMAC-SHA256 in plain JavaScript with fetch.
-All examples assume a Node.js v18+ environment (native fetch, crypto.randomUUID().).
+This guide explains how to sign HTTP requests using HMAC-SHA256 in JavaScript.
+All examples use Node.js with the built-in crypto module.

 Prerequisites